cmusphinx/pocketsphinx/README.md

 -------

-PocketSphinx is ultimately based on `Sphinx-II` which in turn was based on some older systems at Carnegie Mellon University.
+PocketSphinx is ultimately based on `Sphinx-II` which in turn was based on some older systems at Carnegie Mellon University, which were released as free software under a BSD-like license thanks to the efforts of Kevin Lenzo.
 Much of the decoder in particular was written by Ravishankar Mosur (look for "rkm" in the comments), but various other people contributed as well, see [the AUTHORS file](./AUTHORS) for more details.

 David Huggins-Daines (the author of this document) is guilty^H^H^H^H^Hresponsible for creating `PocketSphinx` which added